bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 ## Stack

 1. What is the runtime complexity of `push` using a list?
+    This should be a constant time O(1).
+Since you are just adding to the beginning of the list.

 2. What is the runtime complexity of `push` using a linked list?
+    This should be a constant time O(1).
+Since you are just adding to the beginning of the list.

 3. What is the runtime complexity of `pop` using a list?
+    This should also be constant time O(1), because you are removing from the tail.

 4. What is the runtime complexity of `pop` using a linked list?
+    This should also be constant time O(1), because you are removing from the tail.

 5. What is the runtime complexity of `len` using a list?
+    The run time complexity of checking the len is linear time because it has to count each piece of the list

 6. What is the runtime complexity of `len` using a linked list?
+    The run time complexity of checking the len is linear time because it has to count each piece of the list

 ## Queue

 1. What is the runtime complexity of `enqueue` using a list?
+    This should be a constant time O(1).
+Since you are just adding to the end of the list.

 2. What is the runtime complexity of `enqueue` using a linked list?
+    This should be a constant time O(1).
+Since you are just adding to the end of the list.

 3. What is the runtime complexity of `dequeue` using a list?
+    This should be a constant time O(1).
+Since you are just removing from the beginning of the list.

 4. What is the runtime complexity of `dequeue` using a linked list?
+    This should be a constant time O(1).
+Since you are just removing from the beginning of the list.

 5. What is the runtime complexity of `len` using a list?
+    The run time complexity of checking the len is linear time because it has to count each piece of the list.

 6. What is the runtime complexity of `len` using a linked list?
+    The run time complexity of checking the len is linear time because it has to count each piece of the list

 ## Doubly Linked List